Bringing a complaint to us is straightforward and won't cost you anything.

 If you want to take things further

-If you or the business disagree with what we think, you (or the business) can ask for a formal decision from one our ombudsmen.
+If you or the business disagree with our initial assessment of your complaint, you (or the business) can ask for a final decision from one of our ombudsmen.

 Our ombudsmen will look at things afresh, and have the power to make legally binding final decisions.
 If you reject the ombudsman's final decision, we can’t take your complaint further – but you can still go to court instead.